 Typically, we want to exchange and process tree-like data structures such as parse trees, abstract syntax trees, parse tables, generated code, and formatted source texts.
 The applications involved include parsers, type checkers, compilers, formatters, syntax-directed editors, and user-interfaces written in a variety of languages.
-Typically, a parser may add annotations to nodes in the tree describing the coordinates of their corresponding source text and a formatter may add font or color information to be used by an editor when displaying the textual representation of the tree.
+Typically, a parser may add annotations to nodes in the tree describing the be used by an editor when displaying the textual representation of the tree.

 The ATerm data type has been designed to represent such tree-like data structures and it is therefore very natural to use ATerms both for the internal representation of data inside an application and for the exchange of information between applications.
 Besides function applications that are needed to represent the basic tree structure, a small number of other primitives are provided to make the ATerm data type more generally applicable.
-These include integer constants, real number constants, binary large data objects (''blobs''), lists of ATerms, and place holders to represent typed gaps in ATerms.
+These include integer constants, real number constants, binary large data objects ('blobs"), lists of ATerms, and place holders to represent typed gaps in ATerms.
 Using the comprehensive set of primitives and operations on ATerms, it is possible to perform operations on an ATerm received from another application without first converting it to an application-specific representation.

 Figure 1.1.
-Maximal subterm sharing for $x^(y+2) + (y+2)^z$ . (a) Tree representation. (b) Maximal subterm sharing
+Maximal subterm sharing for $x^(y+2) + (y+2)^z$. (a) Tree representation. (b) Maximal subterm sharing

 One particular aspect of ATerms makes them unique and should be mentioned here explicitly: ATerms are based on maximal subterm sharing.
-This is illustrated in Figure 1.1, "Maximal subterm sharing for $x^(y+2) + (y+2)^z$ . (a) Tree representation. (b) Maximal subterm sharing?
-2) for the expression $x^(y+2) + (y+2)^z$ .
+This is illustrated in Figure 1.1, "Maximal subterm sharing for $x^(y+2) + (y+2)^z$. (a) Tree representation. (b) Maximal subterm sharing for the expression $x^(y+2) + (y+2)^z$.
 In (a) the ordinary tree representation is shown and in (b) the common subexpression (y+2) is shared thus turning the tree into a Directed Acyclic Graph (DAG).